Skip to main content

 Set in the heart of this west Gloucestershire market town, a substantial historic family home with a separate apartment all set within a delightful garden, the plot extending to approximately a third of an acre.

-Elevated from the road and standing prominently over the driveway and the surroundings, Redwood House is a beautiful semi-detached Georgian residence extending to around 4,059 square feet, predominantly over three floors but with a very accessible self-contained apartment at lower ground floor level.
+Elevated from the road and standing prominently over the driveway and the surroundings, Redwood House is a beautiful Georgian residence extending to around 4,059 square feet, predominantly over three floors but with a very accessible self-contained apartment at lower ground floor level.

 The principal part of the house enjoys superb proportions throughout, boasting a grand entrance hall with a beautiful staircase that leads to a galleried landing, a stunning drawing room with bay window and views of the garden, a separate dining room with garden access and a well-appointed kitchen which is wonderfully light being south facing.